 Veterinary anesthesiologists involved in academia may have additional duties and responsibilities such as giving lectures, advising students, supervising laboratory sessions and hands-on training activities, administering exams, working in the university teaching hospital, and supervising students that are participating in a veterinary anesthesiology residency.
 Some veterinary anesthesiologists are also involved in conducting and publishing anesthesiology-related research, providing continuing education programs for vets or vet techs, giving client education lectures, or making equipment purchase recommendations to veterinary clinics and private practitioners.

 The majority of board-certified veterinary anesthesiologists are employed by veterinary teaching hospitals at universities, but they may also opt to work in private practice.
-Private practice employers may include small animal hospitals, large animal hospitals, and emergency clinics.
-Some veterinary anesthesiologists also specialize further by offering anesthesiology services exclusively for small animals or exclusively for large animals.
-Others may offer additional pain management relief services for their clients, such as acupuncture or massage therapy treatments.
+Private practice employers may include small animal hospitals, large animal hospitals and emergency clinics.

 Education & Training